Department of Geosciences

 Photograph of students on field course standing in the bucket of 'Big Brutus' a decommissioned coal tailing shovel.
 Big Brutus is so large that eight students can easily stand in the bucket with room for many more.

-We have a lot of options to help you meet your post-university goals!
-To learn more about our degrees, check out the following links:
+Our program has options to help you meet your post-graduation goals!
+To learn more about our degree and career possibilities, check out the following links:

 Dr. Melissa Lobegeier and a student standing hip-deep in waders in a wetland while they collect water samples.